radareorg/radare2-book/src/signatures/zignatures.md

          zign.offset: Use original offset for matching
          zign.prefix: Default prefix for zignatures matches
            zign.refs: Use references for matching
-          zign.types: Use types for matching [0x000051c0]>
+      zign.threshold: Minimum similarity required for inclusion in zb output zign.types: Use types for matching [0x000051c0]>
 ```